Clovis is an online writer who enjoys sharing information with readers.

-Deciding what kind of birth control to get can be a very confusing and sometimes scary experience.
+Choosing a kind of birth control can be a very confusing and sometimes scary experience.
 Unfortunately, there can be a lot of misinformation about contraception, and a simple Google search can supply you with plenty of frightening information about unpleasant side effects and reactions.
 If you're truly unsure of what to do, make an appointment with a doctor or Planned Parenthood clinic!

 The visit should be extremely informative and helpful.
 They will explain to you each type of birth control, how each one works, and discuss what's best for you.